George Santos charged with fraud, including stealing from campaign to buy designer clothes

 Reached by The Associated Press on Tuesday, Santos said he was unaware of the charges.

-Santos has defied calls to resign — some from fellow Republicans — as details of his fictitous resume came to light, though he did decline his committee assignments.
+Santos has defied calls to resign — some from fellow Republicans — as details of his fictitious resume came to light, though he did decline his committee assignments.
 He has given no indication that he plans to step aside because of his indictment.
+Last month, he said he was running for reelection.
 In the past, members of Congress in both parties have remained in office while facing charges.

 Santos, 34, was elected to Congress last fall after a campaign built partly on falsehoods.
 He told people he was a wealthy Wall Street dealmaker with a substantial real estate portfolio who had been a star volleyball player in college, among other things.